Home Historical Analysis How Close Was the MASH 4077th to the Front Lines?

 MASH units were first designed in 1948 and were deployed to Korea by the United States army in June 1950.
 These Mobile Army Surgical Hospitals were designed to be highly mobile, flexible, and forward-deployed.
 This means they were able to be moved to a new location in a very short time.
 They were also designed to operate very close to the front lines, where the actual battles were taking place.
 While MASH units were typically about 20 miles from the front, some were much closer.
 So, how close was the MASH 4077th to the front lines?

-photos of the MASH 8055th Mobile Army Surgical Hospital in Korea
+Photos of the MASH 8055th Mobile Army Surgical Hospital in Korea—the real-life inspiration for the 4077th.

 MASH 8055th, the inspiration for the 4077th